Last updated on 29 June 2020

 - Q1 Does the Novel Coronavirus (COVID-19) outbreak have an impact on the certification status of organizations due to audit constraints?

-No, the current COVID-19 pandemic may impact the Certification Bodies (CBs) ability to complete the scheduled audits.
+No, although the current COVID-19 pandemic may impact the Certification Bodies (CBs) ability to complete the scheduled audits.
 However, the safety of auditors and company employees is a top priority as determined by governmental regulations, industry and CB own policies.
 The Foundation FSSC 22000 has decided to grant an exception in the case of the Coronavirus where this is preventing CBs from travelling to organizations in affected areas/countries.
-As a result, specific guidance has been issued for CBs on how to manage postponed audits and certificate validity extensions.
+As a result, we have issued specific guidance for CBs on how to manage postponed audits and certificate validity extensions.

 - Q2 Is it allowed to use remote audit ICT technology to maintain the validity of FSSC 22000 certifications during the COVID-19 crisis?

-Yes, The Foundation has recently published a new Annex to the Scheme that allows the use of ICT (Information and Communication Technology) tools, whilst still ensuring a robust audit.
-The ICT audit approach consists of a 2 step process, namely a remote audit focusing on document review followed by an onsite audit to verify implementation of the FSSC 22000 scheme requirements.
+Yes, the Foundation has recently published a new Annex to the Scheme that allows the use of ICT (Information and Communication Technology) tools, while still ensuring a robust audit.
+The ICT audit approach consists of a 2 step process, namely a remote audit focusing on document review followed by an onsite audit to verify the implementation of the FSSC 22000 scheme requirements.
 The requirements as set out in IAF MD4 on the use of ICT for auditing/assessment purposes are mandatory.
-It is important to note that this is an alternative but voluntary option and needs to be mutually agreed between the certified organization and the CB.
+It is important to note that this is an alternative but voluntary option and requires the mutual agreement of the certified organization and the CB.

 - Q3 Can the Coronavirus pose a food safety risk?

-The European Food safety Authority (EFSA)2 has stated on that there is no evidence to assume that food is a likely source or route of transmission of the virus.
-This statement has been confirmed by the WHO in their COVID-19 and food safety: guidance for food businesses3 on 7 April 2020.
+The European Food Safety Authority (EFSA)2 has stated that there is no evidence to assume that food is a likely source or route of transmission of the virus.
+The WHO has confirmed this statement in their COVID-19 and food safety: guidance for food businessess3 on 7 April 2020.